Leonardo da Vinci ( 1452-1519)

 • Scythed chariot

-• Firearm with an elevating gear adjustable by means of a peg blocking system
+• Firearm with an elevating gear adjustable by means of a peg blocking

 • Firearm with screw elevating gear